 Picture this feedback loop - You start with a declarative document in a natural language and the output is an un-perfected but working program, as you change the program specification the program behavior also changes.
 The release cycle only depends on you deciding that a version of your specification is ready to be deployed and the quality of your program only depends on you knowing what you want and writing it down.
 Maybe this is hard to imagine, but this could also be only one of the coming steps in the evolution of automation.
 Imagine for a moment an entity that is by some standard as smart as the smartest people you know, with a slight difference being that it is not restricted by a human time frame, capacity for learning, nor the human one-at-a-time nature of attention and agency.
 At some point, the entity would not need any input besides a simple command to cook up anything the most skilled programmer teams can do today.
 You could say something like create a business, and it could do all the steps needed from market analysis to building a supply chain and creating strategies, commercials, and a brand.
 Naturally, this could be used for many different applications and could result in many different outcomes, some being hostile, but keep in mind that we are not even talking about Super Artificial General intelligence yet.

 Before 1997 we knew that computers could outperform us in mathematical operations, but it was really hard to imagine them being better than humans in any complex or creative task.
-I remember a quote from a professor saying: “Computers really are dumb, you need to instruct them on every single detail or they will fail”.
+I remember a quote from a professor saying: “Computers really are dumb, you need to instruct them on every single detail, or they will fail”.
 Well once in a while the human race gets a wake-up call saying you are not that unique.
 One of these reminders was the game of Humanities best - Garry Kasparov VS Deep Blue, there the computer reminded us that it does not need to be infinite or perfect to beat us, it only needs to be better than us.
 One discipline at a time computers have surprised humans in things we deemed to be cornerstones of our uniqueness and sense of supremacy.

 As we seemingly move towards AGI and SAGI, there are also some efforts to enable the human’s biological descendants to compete with the machines in terms of abilities, one such attempt being Elon Musk’s Neuralink which has the long-term goal of fusing superhuman AI capabilities with human hosts.
 While this looks like a temporarily valid solution, it could in many ways lessen the thing we call the human experience.
 Neuralink could also make us dependent on assistive software even more than we are now, and at one moment the question could be what is the point of it all?
 Biological humans just won’t be able to work at the speeds and capacities of artificial entities, and if and when we digitize ourselves, we could argue that the replicas would maybe be less worthy successors to biological humans than the AI entities would be.